dustywhite7/Econ8310/SlidesCode/8 - From ResNet to LeNet.md

 ![w:900](https://d2l.ai/_images/resnet18-90.svg)

-ResNet is still actively used, being considered easy to implement and close to the state of the art
+ResNet is still actively used, being considered easy to implement and reasonably close to state of the art

 ---